ReDeiPirati/CTF/2016/Tokyo Westerns MMA CTF/1.Global Page/README.md

 Mh!
 Warning: include() => suggest with high probability a **LFI** attack.
 Before continue one consideration: the include function try to open a file in the page parameter directory with the language specified in the Accept-Language Header Request.

-Every LFI page parameter results in a correctly input sanity check(escape . and /).
+Every LFI to the page parameter results in a correctly input sanity check(escape . and /).

 What can we do?
 Attach a LFI in the Accept-Language and build the properly LFI.